psteinb/gpu-lecture-task-parallelism/README.md

 ## Working with the code

 Note that the examples use C++11. please make sure that the installed host side compiler supports this standard.
+If your host uses gcc as the default c/c++ compiler, any version between 4.9 and 5.4 should be fine with CUDA 8.

-To start working, change your working directory to where your code lives and checkout the repo :
+To prepare for class, change your working directory to where your code lives and checkout this repo :

 ```
 $ cd /path/to/where/I/want/to/work